Supplies for Paint-Filled Eggs

 Place a canvas or thick paper on the ground or prop it up against a tree.

-This activity works best outdoors or in a protected area where kids have room to move and create freely.
+This activity is best enjoyed outdoors or in a protected space where kids have plenty of room to move, throw, and create freely.

 Step 1: Drop or Throw